There are Lies, Darn Lies, and Phone Gremlins!

 headphones and bridge

 Have you ever heard a story that is so unbelievable that you can’t wrap your head around it?
 Well, try experiencing a story that is so unbelievable that you cannot process it, even when it happens and continues to happen!
 This is the story of phone gremlins.
-Though: you are more than welcome to believe that it is just technology doing its normal thing but read on…
+Note: you are more than welcome to believe that it is just technology doing its normal thing, but read on…

 In our blog, An Idea, Lana Del Rey and Five, Yes Five, Phones Later, Spike and I didn’t think there would be phone number six–yes, six!
 (And don’t dismiss Spike’s ability to count.
 In addition to understanding multiple languages and stating when he wants to go out, he counts as well.)